AjitUbbanapally/44643Sec04Team05Spring2024FinalProject/README.md

 ### Reset Password Page
 - added reset functionality so that user can set their new password
 - User can reset his passsword using email ID
+- Reset page is part of the UI Navigation View

  ### Predict score page
 - Working on Machine learning model so as to train the model for predicting the profile scores based on past data.